Your Blood Pressure Has a Big Impact on Your Health

 If either number is too high, it means that your blood vessels are under too much pressure.
 That can raise your risk for blood clots and other serious health problems.

-One method used to measure your blood pressure is wrapping an inflatable cuff with a pressure gauge around your arm to squeeze the blood vessels.
-Then a health care provider listens to your pulse with a stethoscope while releasing air from the cuff.
-The gauge measures the pressure in the blood vessels when the heart beats (systolic) and when it rests (diastolic).
+One method of checking is at your doctor’s office.
+Most often, they’ll check it by wrapping an inflatable cuff with a pressure gauge around your arm to squeeze the blood vessels.
+Then they listen to your pulse with a stethoscope while releasing air from the cuff.

 How Is It Treated?